Si Te Pudiera Mentir

-Si Te Pudiera Mentir (English: If I Could Lie To You) is the title of a studio album released by Spanish performer Rocío Dúrcal on 23 June 1990 by BMG Ariola.
+Si Te Pudiera Mentir (English: If I Could Lie To You) is the fourteenth studio album by Spanish performer Rocío Dúrcal.
+It was released on June 23, 1990 by BMG Ariola.
 It is the second and last album Mexican singer-songwriter Marco Antonio Solís produced for Dúrcal.

 Seven singles were released from Si Te Pudiera Mentir.
 Its lead single "Te Amo" peaked at number 5 on the US Billboard Hot Latin Tracks component chart, and the follow-up singles "La Balanza",'"Falso" and "A Qué Me Quedo Contigo" enjoyed moderate success on the Hot Latin Tracks, peaking within the top ten of the chart.